HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 console.log(res);
 ```

-1. Now, first step is **Clear what you want to do in the recursive function**.
+1. Now, the first step is **Clear what you want to do in the recursive function**.

 Well, my recursive function will get the current F(n) Fibonacci number.